How to Write a Business Plan in 9 Steps (+ Template and Examples)

 One of the primary reasons for writing a business plan is to secure funds, either from financial institutions/agencies or investors.

-For you to effectively acquire funds, your business plan must contain the key elements of your business.
+For you to effectively acquire funds, your business plan must contain the key elements of your business plan.
 For example, your business plan should include your growth plans, goals you want to achieve, and milestones you have recorded.

 A business plan can also attract new business partners that are willing to contribute financially and intellectually.
 If you are writing a business plan to a bank, your project must show your traction, that is, the proof that you can pay back any loan borrowed.